 - Atila Roque, a social and environmental justice advocate and one of the founders of the World Social Forum.
 He is the executive director of Amnesty International, Brazil, and was executive director of INESC (Institute for Economic and Social Studies), one of Brazil’s best-known NGOs, until 2011.
 In addition to his long-time involvement with many social movements, NGOs, and communities, Atila has coordinated a program on public policies and globalization at the Brazilian Institute of Economic and Social Analyses, served as director of the Brazilian Association of NGOs, and, as executive director of Action Aid USA in the 2000s, initiated an intensive effort to link with grassroots constituencies in the U.S. He has been a member of the International Coordinating Committee of Social Watch and on the Coordinating Committee of the Brazilian Network on Trade and Regional Integration (Rebrip), and is a trustee for, among others, the Brazil Human Rights Fund and the Center for Studies on Public Security and Citizenship (Brazil).
 Atila has a Bachelor’s Degree in History, a Master’s Degree in Political Science, and a strong belief in “the power of feminism to disturb the collective and to reveal deeply rooted authoritarianism.”

-- Julie McCarthy, director of the Open Society Fiscal Governance Program.
-From 2011 to 2012, she served as director of the support unit at the Open Government Partnership, and prior to that she was a senior adviser at the Transparency and Accountability Initiative, working with the Obama administration and the Brazilian government to develop and launch the Open Government Partnership.
-In 2009 McCarthy was selected as a Franklin Fellow and Peacebuilding Adviser at the U.S. Mission to the United Nations, helping to launch a multimillion dollar peacebuilding program in Liberia.
+- Julie McCarthy is director of the Open Society Fiscal Governance Program.
+From 2011 to 2012, she served as director of the support unit at the Open Government Partnership, and prior to that, she was a senior adviser at the Transparency and Accountability Initiative, working with the Obama administration and the Brazilian government to develop and launch the Open Government Partnership.
+In 2009, McCarthy was selected as a Franklin Fellow and Peacebuilding Adviser at the U.S. Mission to the United Nations, helping to launch a multimillion dollar peacebuilding program in Liberia.
 Prior to this, McCarthy directed the Open Society Foundations’ Revenue Watch Program and then cofounded the Revenue Watch Institute, serving as its deputy director until 2009.
-In 2004 she was the researcher/writer for the Open Society Foundations’ award-winning Iraq Revenue Watch Project, and she also coordinated the Open Society Foundations work on the Millennium Challenge Account.
-McCarthy graduated from Cornell University in 2002 and received an MA in international relations from Yale University in 2012.
+She was also previously the researcher/writer for the Open Society Foundations’ award-winning Iraq Revenue Watch Project, and coordinated the Open Society Foundations work on the Millennium Challenge Account.
+McCarthy has a BA in philosophy from Cornell University and an MA in international relations from Yale University.